miller-js/GhostPing/README.md

     -Launch the server.
     -Launch one or more agents on separate lab VMs.
     -Use list to see active agents.
-    -Queue a command (with example agent id):
+    -Queue a command for multiple agents (example):

-    task 001 id
+    task 001,002 id

     -Retrieve results (with example agent id):